siovene/iovene.com/content/2007-01-13-how-to-write-robust-code.md

 a small scale means that you're able to look at one function and appreciate the simplicity of it.
 Neat pieces of code are easily readable and use good name conventions.
-Please [read this article](http://www.iovene.com/content/view/87/34/) if you want to know more about good code on a small scale.
+Please [read this article](/posts/2006/12/10-pieces-of-advice-to-write-good-code/) if you want to know more about good code on a small scale.
 Neat code on a larger scale, on the other hand, means neat integration between components and subsystem of a project.
 A _**bad**_ integration would mean, e.g., having a project-wide global variable that points to a certain subsystem, and using it everywhere in the project.
-Or having two subsystems that, in a messed and intertwined way, mutually call each other's methods [violating several layers of abstraction](http://www.iovene.com/content/view/89/34/).
+Or having two subsystems that, in a messed and intertwined way, mutually call each other's methods violating several layers of abstraction.
 Proving what neat code is, turns up to be very difficult.
 It's a bit like the opposite of what happens with common logic: if I want to prove you that, say, lions exist, I can just go to Africa, pick one and show it to you, then say "That's a lion, ergo lions exist".
 But how can I prove that unicorns or dragon don't exist?
 You probably agree that it's much more difficult.
 It's just the opposite with neat code.
 I can show you bad code, and you will easily agree that it's bad.
 But looking at neat code doesn't it prove it neat right away.
 It takes probably years and years of experience, writing a lot of code and reading a lot.

 ### Well named

-This topic [has already been discussed here](http://www.iovene.com/content/view/87/34/), but _repetuta juvant_.
+This topic has already been discussed here, but _repetuta juvant_.
 As code is managed by possibly dozens or more people, being understood is an important key to increase robustness of the code.
 Writing robust code also means writing code that will easily _stay_ robust when other people will modify of expand it, unless they have no clue, of course.
 The most your code is understood by others, the most likely they will not break your ideas, and keep the code robust.
 There are several ways of making own code easily understood, and having a good, consistent and solid naming convention is one of them.
 Of course, as discussed later, code needs to be well documented also.

 ### Well commented